couchbaselabs/docs-ng/content/couchbase-query-language-0.1/concepts.markdown

       ]
     }

 This makes N1QL a unique querying language compared to SQL.
-In order to navigate nested data in document arrays and hashes, N1QL supports the concept of *paths*.
+In order to navigate nested data in document arrays and objects, N1QL supports the concept of *paths*.
 A path uses a *dot notation* syntax and provides the logical location of an attribute within a document.
 For example to get the street from a customer order, we use this path:

     orders.shipTo.street

-This path refers to the value for 'street' in the 'billTo' hash.
+This path refers to the value for 'street' in the 'billTo' object.
 You use a path with a arrays or nested objects in order to get to attributes within the data structure.
 You can also use array syntax in your path to get to information:

     orders.items[0].productId